Affiliate links on Android Authority may earn us a commission. Learn more.

 Samsung trimmed the available Galaxy A03s configurations this year, and only two configurations are readily available in the US and Europe (listed above).
 The base model now packs 2GB of RAM and 32GB of storage, both double what you got with its predecessor.
 It does not support 5G — you’ll need to upgrade to the Galaxy A13 if you want next-gen data speeds.

 Our Samsung Galaxy A03s arrived running Android 11 out of the box and Samsung’s One UI on top.
 It carried the December 1, 2021 security patch for the duration of my testing.
 Buyers can expect a further two years of software version updates and four years of security patches (with quarterly updates), in line with previous Galaxy A devices.
-That may include Android 12 as the first major update and leave Android 14 as the final system update before the Galaxy A03s heads off into the sunset.
+It received Android 12 as the first major update in September 2022, and Android 13 began arriving on carrier-locked Galaxy A03s devices in March 2023.

 The phone packs the MediaTek Helio P35 processor under the hood, and you can pair it with up to 4GB of RAM and 64GB of storage.
 While the storage capacity may not seem like much, you have the option to expand your storage via a microSD card slot.
 The Galaxy A03s offers a 5,000mAh battery and 15W charging — both of which match the Galaxy A02s.
 It’s all tied together by a 6.5-inch HD+ display, complete with a small Infinity-V notch.